groonga/gcs.groonga.org/docs/tutorial/index.md

 `00000000000000000000000000` for now.
 It'll be replaced unique ID in the future release.

-To access local Groonga CloudSearch service by those endpoint host names, you need to resolve those endpoint host names as `127.0.0.1`.
+To access local Groonga CloudSearch server by those endpoint host names, you need to resolve those endpoint host names as `127.0.0.1`.
 Run the following command to register those endpoint host names to your `/etc/hosts`: